fastlane/docs/docs/best-practices/xcodebuild-formatters.md

 #### xcpretty

-Historticaly, _fastlane_ was tightly integrated with [xcpretty](https://github.com/xcpretty/xcpretty). `xcpretty` is a RubyGem and a dependency of _fastlane_.
+Historically, _fastlane_ was tightly integrated with [xcpretty](https://github.com/xcpretty/xcpretty). `xcpretty` is a RubyGem and a dependency of _fastlane_.
 This was the best option for _fastlane_ as there were no extra steps for installing or using this formatter.

 `xcpretty` also did more than formatting.
 It used the `xcodebuild` output to: